 Parachute Blue-Winged Olive (BWO)

-Another great fall fly that imitates both midges and a blue winged olive is the Smokejumper Midge.
-The Smokejumper Midge is so effective because it sits just below the surface while its CDC head holds the surface film making it look just like a midge or blue winged olive fly that is opening its wing case and trying to take flight.
+The Smokejumper Midge is another excellent fall fly that imitates both midges and a blue-winged olive pattern.
+The Smokejumper Midge is highly effective because it sits just below the surface while its CDC (Cul de Canard) head holds the surface film, making it look just like a midge or blue-winged olive fly that is opening its wing case and trying to take flight.

-You will need to have the Goddard Caddis in a large range of sizes from 10 to 18.
-When imitating the caddis hatch, a size 14 is your best bet but size 10-14 can work well.
-When you’re using it as a searching pattern, smaller sizes work best, and that is when sizes 16-18 come into play.
+You’ll need to have the Goddard Caddis in a large range of sizes, from 10 to 18.
+When imitating the caddis hatch, a size 14 is your best bet, but size 10-14 can work well.
+When you’re using it as a searching pattern, smaller sizes work best, and that’s when sizes 16-18 come into play.

 What do trout eat in the fall?

-As you can see from the selection of flies, trout eat anything they can get their hands on in the fall.
-The fish are not fussy while they try and pack on those pounds to try and survive the wintertime.
-But, we are still talking about trout here so they won’t eat anything and are still a little selective based on what is in the river system.
+Trout eat just about anything they can get their fins on in the fall.
+They’re not fussy as they try to pack on pounds to survive the winter.
+However, trout are still selective eaters based on what’s in the river system.

 Their diet will consist of nymphs such as midges, mayflies, stoneflies, and sowbugs, eggs, hatching insects, worms, and small baitfish.
 This is part of what makes fall fishing so exciting – the range of food the fish are willing to eat and how aggressive they are when feeding.
 This allows you to fish with nymph rigs, swing wet flies, use double dries, and swing hefty streamers for those larger fish you spotted in the summertime and are now looking to fool when they turn on their feed bag.